 In a more general sense, paywalls can also be viewed as the monetary exchange between publishers and their readership.
 Not all paywalls require users to drop a few bucks on an article.
 Some persuade readers to whitelist or bookmark a page for further use.
 Digital presses might even allow free access to a particular article if a user provides their email address.
 The purpose of this of course is to later send promotional emails to encourage a particular reader to come back for more content.
 There are even instances where a reader can share a post on social media for free access to content.
 The price is not always monetary.
 The price can be personal data exchange, and even free advertisement for the press.
 The content that users access from many news and digital presses is in fact paid for.
-The NY Times reached 7.5 million subscribers in 2020 with the Gaurdian following second with 3 million.
+The NY Times reached 7.5 million subscribers in 2020 with the Guardian following second with 3 million.
 What’s more is that the NY Times jumped to 8.5 million subscribers in 2021 and brought in $50 million in revenue from digital subscribers alone.
 Needless to say, with this sort of success, paywalls are here to stay.

 Here at Invisibly, we are making paywalls invisible.
 It is simple, you can earn points by answering simple surveys, interacting with content, and more; on our platform’s app or website.
 With these points you can access premium content on your Invisibly feed with the click of a button.
 Quality information doesn’t have to be expensive or inaccessible, with Invisibly, you can pass through paywalls to see the content you love.
 See what other publishers have said about Invisibly in the news.